"HOPE" - INVISIBLE INFORMATION:

 8) Dr. Michio Kaku - a world-leading theoretical physicist - co-founder of string field theory.

 You can neither prove nor disprove the existence of God.
 The universe is gorgeous.
 The universe is very simple, and it didn’t have to be that way.
 The universe could have been random.
 It could have been ugly.
 That’s the God of Einstein.
 The God of beauty,[the idea] that says that the universe is simpler the more we study it.
-“To me it is clear that we exist in a plan which is governed by rules that were created, shaped by a universal intelligence and not by chance.”
+“To me, it is clear that we exist in a plan which is governed by rules that were created, shaped by a universal intelligence and not by chance.”
 “The final solution resolution could be that God is a mathematician,” says Kaku.
 “The mind of God, we believe, is cosmic music.
 The music of strings resonating through 11-dimensional hyperspace.”

 And the truth is, we need to be reminded of the mystical nature of beauty - the perfection of the universe - again and again.
 Daily.
 Nature doesn’t just default to beauty, it aspires to beauty.
 The Fibonacci Sequence is a mathematical miracle and runs through all of creation so pervasively and consistently that it was referred by the ancient’s as “God’s Signature.”
-It is known as the Golden Ratio, and everything from the spinning of galaxies to the forms of waves, seeds, spider webs, and sea shells are created in this exact same ratio.
+It is known as the Golden Ratio, and everything from the spinning of galaxies to the forms of waves, seeds, spider webs, and seashells are created in this exact same ratio.

-The famous physicist Dr. Michio Kaku agreed with the assertion that there must be a divine design at work.
+Dr. Michio Kaku agreed with the assertion that there must be a divine design at work.
 He said, “The universe is TOO gorgeous to have been an accident.”
 And he sites a concept among physicists known as theoretical elegance.
 In it, if the math is contrived, carries too many conditions and postulates, it is said to be "ugly" or "inelegant."
 But if it is optimized and self-affirming, like "E=mc2" the term is said to be "elegant."
-If an equation is inelegant, it might have truth in it, but it is not on the whole true.
+If an equation is inelegant, it might have truth in it, but it is not on the whole truth.

 If beauty was scientifically useless, an atheist may be able to argue that by our sheer lack of reference to any alternative concepts, we are predisposed to find nature beautiful.
 By that interpretation, beauty would be something entirely arbitrary and ultimately fully subjective.